 Head to Downtown Fargo and stop by one of the many local coffee shops to kick off your morning.
 Some of our favorites include Young Blood Coffee and Atomic Coffee and both are right in the thick of the action.

 Spend the morning perusing any of the artists/makers’ tents and picking up anything you might have missed on Thursday.

-On the way to the Red River Valley Fairgrounds, we recommend grabbing lunch from a local restaurant, some lighter options (to save room for fried foods later) would be Stone Town Grill or a BYO salad from The Tavern.
+On the way to the Red River Valley Fairgrounds, we recommend grabbing lunch from a local restaurant, a lighter option (to save room for fried foods later) would be a BYO salad from The Tavern.

 After your lunch, head to the RRVF to enjoy some more carnival rides and also check out the farm animal exhibits as well as each of the competitive exhibits like the competition for best homemade brews, canned products, and ceramics.

 The evening is meant for one last sunset Ferris Wheel ride and the Parmalee and Maddie & Tae concert.
 Grab another corn dog and an ice-cold beer and enjoy the country music.